Murder of former Arkansas State Senator Linda Collins on ‘Dateline’ - NewsBreak

 After a job-hunting trip to D.C., Linda Collins simply disappeared.

-Watch Friday’s “Dateline: The Hands of a Killer” at 9 p.m. on NBC4.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Watch Friday’s “Dateline: The Hands of a Killer” at 8 p.m. on KSN News.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.